-This brief looks at relevant principles and criteria applicable to the mobilisation, the administration and governance, and the disbursement and implementation of climate change funding.
-Taken together, they offer a guiding framework for climate finance.
+This Brief looks at principles and criteria applicable to the mobilization, administration, governance, disbursement, and utilization of climate change funding.

 This Brief investigates the evolution of climate finance, describing the main actors and initiatives that have been active to-date.

 This Brief looks at the challenge for the international community to ensure adequate levels of funding for adaptation activities in vulnerable developing countries.